pebble-dev/pebble-dev.github.io/howto.md

 * Choose your plan ($3.00/month or $33/year).
 * You are forwarded to Stripe.
 Enter your card info and finish the payment.
 * You are redirected to the Rebble site.
 Voice / Weather subscription should now be **Active**.
 * In the last paragraph, tap the "repeat the initial setup" link.
-Then, follow the rest of the procedure for stap 2 above.
+Then, follow the rest of the procedure for step 2 above.

 In the Pebble app, under Apps, the app "The Weather Channel" should now be there.
 Tap the gear button to configure it to your needs.